noahehall/theBookOfNoah/linux/docker/docker.md

         - private (ethernet) interface
           - links to the virtual interface in the hosts namespace
           - assigned a unique private IP address
-          - not directly reachable from the external network\
+          - not directly reachable from the external network
           - docker uses kernel namespaces to create each virtual private interface
       - operating system network
         - container X virtual interface
         - docker bridge virtual interface (docker0)
           - routes connections to the external network and each container interfaces]
-            - analagous topp yur home router
+            - analagous to your home router
         - logical host interface
       - physical network interface
     - multi-host virtual networks
-    - provide an overlay where any container on a paritcipating host can have its on routable IP address from any otsoftware dependencies
+      - provide an overlay where any container on a paritcipating host can have its on routable IP address from any software dependencies
         - installed images can reuse existing dependencies
         - dependencies with different versions can coexist
       - improving portability
         - docker runs on all operating systems
         - thus, you can use software designed for linux on any other OS that supports docker
       - security
         - the scope of any security threat associated with running a particular application is limited to the scope of the application itself

   - limitations
-    - containers wont help much with the securiyt of programs that have to run with full access to the machine
+    - containers wont help much with the security of programs that have to run with full access to the machine

   - Analogies
     - think of docker as a physical shipping container system
       - a box where you store and run an applkication and all of its dependencies
       - just as cranes, trucks, trains, etc work with shipping contaiiners
         - docker can run, copy and distribute containers with ease
       - docker images are the shipping containers

   - docker engine and docker compose simplify the lives of developers and opreations personnel by abstracting the host from the contained environment
   - docker machine and docker swarm help system admins and infrastructure engineers extend those abstactions to clutered environments